Plug/plenum centrifugal AHU fan with airfoil impeller on the Jitamitra shop floor

 Institutional & Healthcare

-Hospital, lab and campus AHU supply/return where sound criterion and 24×7 uptime govern.
+Hospital, lab and campus AHU supply/return where sound criterion and near-year-round run-hours govern.

 Textile & Light Industry